-Recombinant monoclonal antibody (mAb) drugs may have charge variants arising from deamidation, oxidation, isomerization, or incomplete C-terminal processing.1-3 These charge variants are typically classified into acidic and basic species based on their isoelectric points (pIs), with acidic species having lower pIs and basic species having higher pIs than the main species.4 The relative abundance of each charge variant can be assessed using capillary isoelectric focusing (cIEF).4 To avoid undesired effects, the content of charge variants in certain antibody therapeutics must be maintained below a pre-determined threshold.^{5,6} Cation exchange (CEX) chromatography, which separates proteins based on charge, is widely used to separate or reduce charge variants.7-11 column than their main counterpart, a pre-elution wash was introduced to partially remove these acidic variants.
-This wash must be sufficiently aggressive to reduce the acidic charge
+Recombinant monoclonal antibody (mAb) drugs may have charge variants arising from deamidation, oxidation, isomerization, or incomplete C-terminal processing.1-3 These charge variants are typically classified into acidic and basic species based on their isoelectric points (pIs), with acidic species having lower pIs and basic species having higher pIs than the main species.
+The relative abundance of each charge variant can be assessed using capillary isoelectric focusing (cIEF).
+To avoid undesired effects, the content of charge variants in certain antibody therapeutics must be maintained below a pre-determined threshold.
+Cation exchange (CEX) chromatography, which separates proteins based on charge, is widely used to separate or reduce charge variants.7-11

 In a recent mAb project, the content of acidic charge variants was required to be kept below 24%.
 CEX chromatography was employed to meet this specification.
-Given that acidic species bind more weakly to the CEX
+Given that acidic species bind more weakly to the CEX column than their main counterpart, a pre-elution wash was introduced to partially remove these acidic variants.
+This wash must be sufficiently aggressive to reduce the acidic charge

-Corresponding authors: Xudong Zhang (zhang_xudong@wuxibiologics.com); Yifeng Li (li_yifeng@wuxibiologics.com)
+\Corresponding authors: Xudong Zhang (zhang\xudong@wuxibiologics.com); Yifeng Li (li\yifeng@wuxibiologics.com)

-This is an open-access article under the terms of the Creative Commons Attribution License, which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.
+© 2025 Author(s).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution 4.0 International License, which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.

-© 2025 Journal of Biological Methods published by POL Scientific variants effectively, yet mild enough to prevent pre-mature elution of the main product.
+Submitted: 18 October 2024; Revision received: 18 November 2024; Accepted: 25 November 2024; Published: 27 February 2025 variants effectively, yet mild enough to prevent pre-mature elution of the main product.
 By using a design of experiments (DoE) approach, an optimal wash condition was identified, allowing for the effective reduction of acidic variants without significantly compromising yield.
 However, the performance of this wash step is highly sensitive to the loading density, and even a moderate deviation from the condition under which the wash was developed can result in either insufficient reduction of acidic variants or significant product loss.
 This poses a challenge in large-scale manufacturing, where loading densities may vary due to differences in harvest titer, but the same wash conditions (buffer and volume) must be applied across all runs.